wur-bioinformatics/introduction-to-bioinformatics/week5.md

 The assembly problem as a jigsaw puzzle.
 Credits: {cite}`jigsaw_2016`.
 :::
+%#% Figure jigsaw is created by a lecturer at the Melbourne University.
+Not sure if we are allowed to use this.
 If we look at a genome assembly using the analogy of a jigsaw puzzle ({numref}`jigsaw`), the challenges become obvious:

 - There is no picture on the puzzle box, i.e., we have no idea what the assembled genome is meant to look like.